 - Making deals

 - Develop your partnerships

-Overall, the goal is to make your organisation’s (and your brand’s) relationship with your ecosystem more effective.
+Overall, the goal is to make your organization’s (and your brand’s) relationships with your ecosystem more effective.

 Internally, a CRM can help salespeople automate their sales activities and managers track the performance of their team.
 With a good sales CRM, you’ll know when to contact your prospects, what to say and how to say it.